Nationals vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 39 hits with five doubles, a triple, two home runs, seven walks and 17 RBI.
-He's also stolen nine bases.
+- Hoerner has five doubles, a triple, two home runs, seven walks and 17 RBI (40 total hits).
+He has stolen nine bases.

-- Hoerner will look for his seventh straight game with a hit in this contest.
-During his last 10 outings he is batting .295 with a triple, two home runs, two walks and 13 RBI.
+- Hoerner hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 games he is hitting .295 with a triple, two home runs, two walks and 12 RBI.

 Hoerner Recent Games